ajoberstar/grgit/README.md

 As of 4.1.1, grgit is published to Maven Central and the Gradle Plugin Portal.

+As of 5.0.0, this project is no longer directly published to the Gradle Plugin Portal, but since the portal proxies Maven Central you can still access it through the portal.
+The only side effect is that [the portal](https://plugins.gradle.org/plugin/org.ajoberstar.grgit) will no longer list the latest version.
+Use this repo or [search.maven.org](https://search.maven.org/search?q=g:org.ajoberstar.grgit) to find the latest version.

 ### Retirement of Bintray/JCenter

 This project was previously uploaded to JCenter, which is being retired by JFrog on May 1st 2021.